liam-grossmann/cloudcoder/README.md

 See the package.json for all other dependencies.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

 ## Build and Deploy
 ng build --target=production
-Then deploy to azure using ftp.
-See README_FTP.md
+powershell -File DeployCloudCoder.ps1

+When you run the powershell command you will be prompted to logon to Azure.
+If the powershell Deploy does not work, you can always do it manually using ftp.
+See README_FTP.md.

 ## To Do